So, your kid does not want dad, eh? That sucks!

 Find out what games they like to play and spend time playing them.
-Observe them playing with their toys, look at the way they interact with them.
+Observe them playing with their toys, and look at how they interact with them.
 All you need to do is join in!

 Teach them something regularly

-Teaching them kills two birds with one stone!
+Teaching them to kill two birds with one stone!

-Not only do they get to spend some quality time with Dad, but they also learn an important skill.
+Not only do they get to spend some quality time with their dad, but they also learn an essential skill.

 I am not talking about algebra or complex equations here.
 I am talking about general life skills.

-Take them out for a walk and teach them how to cross the road safely.
+Take them for a walk and teach them how safely cross the road.
 How about something simple like making a sandwich?
-Careful with the knife by the way!
+Be careful with the knife, by the way!

 Another option is to source a few bits of scrap wood, some nails, a hammer, and a screwdriver.
 Spend some time teaching them how to use the tools.
 Make something out of the wood!

-Even if it is terrible, it still improves a child’s relationship with Dad.
+Even if it is terrible, it improves a child’s relationship with their dad.

 A word of warning, the first time this happens will be a battle of wills with a sick child, so take it easy!

-Sure, they are likely to spurn your advances when you are taking control, but this will change pretty quickly when they learn that you are actually helping them.
-Speak to your partner to explain what is going to happen, and why.
-It is important that they take a step back and give you space and support to get on with it.
-Like your child, they may not have the confidence that you can do it, but when you walk the walk, they will change their minds.
+Sure, they are likely to spurn your advances when you take control, but this will change quickly when they learn that you are helping them.
+So speak to your partner to explain what will happen and why.
+They must take a step back and give you space and support to get on with it.
+Like your child, they may not have the confidence that you can do it, but they will change their minds when you walk the walk.

 Learn their baseline temperature and get yourself an excellent thermometer!